-The Faculty of Oriental Studies is based in Pusey Lane in central Oxford (about a 10-minute walk from OSGA).
+The Faculty of Oriental Studies is based at the Oriental Institute (OI)in Pusey Lane in central Oxford (about a 10-minute walk from OSGA).

 If you would like to book one of the seminar rooms in the Faculty of Oriental Studies, please contact Liliane Morton (liliane.morton@orinst.ox.ac.uk) well in advance.